Anderson County COVID-19 Update

-Anderson County received notification of 93 new confirmed and probable cases of COVID-19 and three deaths on Monday, Jan.
-4
+Anderson County reported 59 new confirmed and probable cases and one death on Monday, Jan.
+11.

 Please refer to the NetHealth Dashboard below for statistics for COVID-19 in East Texas.